Search Blogs

-New York City might be equated with sky-high rents and high-end living, but there's more to it than meets the eye.
+New York City might be equated with sky-high rents like the $4,950 figure for Manhattan in Jan 2026 and high-end living, but there's more to it than meets the eye, including a wide variety of exciting and budget-friendly things to do in NYC.
 Underneath the surface is a diverse array of affordable neighborhoods in NYC where ordinary New Yorkers call home, work, and thrive.
-Whether you are a student, remote worker, artist, or family on a tight budget, there are still affordable neighborhoods in New York where culture, convenience, and community are affordable.
+Whether you are a student, remote worker, artist, or family on a tight budget, there are still affordable neighborhoods in New York where culture, convenience, student housing apartments, and community are affordable.

-This in-depth guide explores the cheapest neighborhoods in NYC in 2025, with a sharp focus on the cheapest parts of Manhattan to live in, a rarity that still exists if you know where to look.
+This in-depth guide explores the affordable neighborhoods in NYC in 2026, with a sharp focus on the affordable parts of NYC to live in, a rarity that still exists if you know where to look.

 Why Focus on Affordable Neighborhoods in New York?